inato/senior-take-home-test/README.md

 # Context

-You are building new products at Inato, and after several discussions with the product team, you agreed upon the following milestones.
+As a product engineer in the team, you suggested to build an internal tool for our customer success team.
+You agreed with the product team on the following milestones.

 ## Step 1: Web API

-In order to display them in our existing web application, we need to query the list of ongoing clinical trials for a given sponsor.
+We first need to be able to query the list of ongoing clinical trials for a given sponsor.
 We already have access to a third-party API (represented by [this file](trials.json)) listing all clinical trials, and we are going to build a wrapper around it.

 A trial is _ongoing_ if: